 The Group allows zero tolerance for corruption and bribery throughout its operations.
 The Group has an internal audit department to conduct regular business audit in the procurement department and other relevant departments.
-All business contracts with cooperative factories are subject to professional reviews by the legal department, and a series of internal financial management systems were formulated for standard management purpose to ensure corruption and bribery are prevented at the origin.
+All business contracts with third parties are subject to professional reviews by the legal department, and a series of internal financial management systems were formulated for standard management purpose, and employees in key positions such as sales are required to sign the Integrity and Compliance Commitment, to ensure corruption and bribery are prevented at the origin.
 In 2019, the Group has verified an incident in which an employee used his own position to defraud the group's funds.
-At present, the case has been put on file by the local public security organ for investigation.
-The employee has been arrested with the approval of the local people's procuratorate.
+During the Reporting Period, the incident was concluded by the People's Court of Xinhui District, Jiangmen, and the employee was convicted of occupational embezzlement, and sentenced to fixed-term imprisonment and compensation for the economic losses of the Group.